And/Or Press: History

-And/Or Press was founded as a cooperative in San Francisco by brothers Sebastian and John Orfali, Carlene Schnabel, and Charly Jenkewitz.
-(In 1973, Sebastian Orfali had owned People's Comix, a comic book retailer in San Francisco's North Beach).
 Among the first books the company published were Griffith and Kinney's Young Lust Reader, Pitigrilli's Cocaine, and W. Golden Mortimer's History of Coca.
 Most of their catalog was sold through head shops and other non-traditional venues.

 By 1976 the company had moved to Berkeley, California.
 By this time, the company was also acting as a distributor of other publishers' books on affiliated topics.
 And/Or Press incorporated in 1978.
 By 1980 the company had six employees and did about $1 million in business per year, mostly in traditional bookstores.

 In 1982, And/Or Press joined with three other Bay Area presses to form Network, Inc., a publishing cooperative designed to help small presses compete with larger publishing houses.
 Orfali became Network, Inc.'s chairman.

 After the 1983 takeover of And/Or Press, Orfali and his long-time partner Beverly Potter, PhD, formed Ronin Publishing under a similar mission as its predecessor.
 Many And/Or Press books were republished by Ronin Publishing.
 Orfali died in 1997 at age 51.